+Back loop only crochet is a technique used to create ribbing in crochet projects.
 Back loop only adds a lovely textural ridge to your crochet surface.
 It is useful when joining crochet pieces together and if you are working Fair Isle crochet it helps to keep your stitches aligned nicely.
 It is often used in Amigurumi, to form a crocheted rib, or to form a fold line in the crochet fabric.

 - Type of yarn of your choice.

 - Crochet hook to suit the yarn - Use a crochet hook ½ to one size smaller than recommended on the yarn label if working this as a rib.

 - Tapestry needle or yarn needle

 - Stitch markers if working in the round.

 Abbreviation for Back Loop Only